Skip to content

 Most policies cap annual payouts at 1,000-2,500.
 Reaches limit on single major procedure (crown 600-1,500, root canal 400-1,200).
 Major work beyond cap = full out-of-pocket.
 Important to know cap when planning treatment - can split work across years to maximise insurance benefit.

-public healthcare dental?
+the universal healthcare system dental?

 Related Calculators